tasmota/docs/docs/NeoPool.md

 Backlog Rule1 5;Rule1 1
 ```

-Here it is important to enable the Rule ONCE (`Rule1 5`) function, which prevents the trigger is triggering themself in a loop.
+It is important to enable the Rule ONCE (`Rule1 5`) function, which prevents the trigger is triggering themself in a loop.

 You can now control filtration and light using the WebGUI and get the current status of the device elements when they are switched by auto-mode or manually on the device directly.